-Working with hospital-based teams, the Illinois Perinatal Quality Initiative (ILPQC) in 2018 launched a statewide obstetric initiative to implement American College of Obstetricians and Gynecologists and the Alliance for Innovation on Maternal Health guidelines for optimal obstetric OUD Care.
-ILPQC worked with hospital teams to implement system changes such as implementation of screening, treatment algorithms, checklists, and MNO-OB folders, as well as clinical culture change using OB provider education, OUD huddles on Labor & Delivery, debriefs of

-OUD cases to identify missed opportunities to improve care, and regular data review to reduce risk and improve outcomes for every pregnant or postpartum woman with OUD.
+Working with hospital-based teams, the Illinois Perinatal Quality Initiative (ILPQC) in 2018 launched a statewide obstetric initiative to implement American College of Obstetricians and Gynecologists and the Alliance for Innovation on Maternal Health guidelines.
+ILPQC worked with hospital teams to implement system changes such as implementation of screening, treatment algorithms, checklists and local resource mapping, as well as clinical culture change using OB provider education, debriefs of OUD cases to identify missed opportunities to improve care, and regular data review to reduce risk and improve outcomes for every pregnant or postpartum woman with OUD.

-More than 100 hospitals across the state are working to implement systems and clinical culture changes for optimal OUD care including:
+More than 100 hospitals across the state are working to implement systems and clinical culture changes to:

-- Screen every pregnant patient for OUD with a validated screening tool - Assess readiness for and starting Medication-Assisted Treatment (MAT) and linking to Recovery Treatment Services - Complete an OUD Clinical Care Checklist, which includes providing Naloxone (Narcan) counseling and prescription - Reduce stigma and bias across the clinical team - Empower mothers through education to engage in their newborns care.
+- Screen every pregnant patient for OUD with a validated screening tool - Assess readiness for and starting Medication-Assisted Treatment (MAT) and linking to Recovery Treatment Programs - Complete an OUD Clinical Care Checklist, which includes providing Naloxone (Narcan) counseling and prescription - ▶ Reduce stigma and bias across the clinical team - ▶ Empower mothers through education to use non-pharmacological care for their newborns exposed to opioids.